 Campaign planning & budgeting

-After you’ve analysed your historical performance and understood how different seasonal events can impact your business, it’s now time to start planning your campaign.
+After you’ve analysed your historical performance and understood how different seasonal trends and events can impact your business, it’s now time to start planning your campaign.

 Think about your promotions: